isaacphysics/inequality-prototype/README.md

 # Status

 **[04.04.2016]** General improvements and awesomeness happened over the weekend.
-Things might move a little bit more, but this should be a fairly more stable and efficient.
+Things might move a little bit more, but this should be fairly more stable and efficient.

 **[31.03.2016]** Better docking is here.
 Binary operations (plus, minus) are